2013–14 IUPUI Jaguars men's basketball team

-The 2013–14 IUPUI Jaguars men's basketball team represented Indiana University – Purdue University Indianapolis during the 2013–14 NCAA Division I men's basketball season.
-The Jaguars, led by third year head coach Todd Howard, played their home games at IUPUI Gymnasium (better known as The Jungle) and were members of The Summit League.
-They finished the season 6–26, 1–13 in The Summit League play to finish in last place.
-They lost in the first round of The Summit League tournament to IPFW.
+The 2013–14 IUPUI Jaguars men's basketball team represented Indiana University–Purdue University Indianapolis during the 2013–14 NCAA Division I men's basketball season.
+The Jaguars, led by third-year head coach Todd Howard, played their home games at IUPUI Gymnasium (better known as The Jungle) in Indianapolis, Indiana and were members of the Summit League.
+They finished the season 6–26, 1–13 in Summit League play, to finish in last (8th) place.
+They lost in the first round of the Summit League tournament to IPFW.

 On March 9, head coach Todd Howard was fired after a record of 26–70 in three seasons.